ShenaniganDApp/brightid-discord-bot/README.md

 - "!me": Adds the "Verified" role to verified users

+### To use BrightID Bot:

+1. Type !verify
+2. Scan the code (or click the link) BrightID Bot shows you
+3. Use an app that has sponsorships.
+See https://explorer.brightid.org/apps/index.html
+4. Type !me

 ## Developer quick start

 `npm run dev` will launch the bot locally, with hot reloading included.